Remember Me -- February 28, 2015

 ISBN Ebook: 9781311816306

-Remember Me is a paranormal romance novel with a low heat level (kisses and suggestive situations only), but does contain some language.
+Remember Me is a ghost-and-reincarnation-ish themed paranormal novel with romantic elements.
+Heat level: 1 (kisses and suggestive situations only, but does include some language.)

 “Chantilly White needs to be on your auto-buy list; I know she's on mine.”

 Remember Me is a Contemporary Paranormal Romance Novel (about 53,000 words), featuring ghostly and sort-of-not-really reincarnation elements.

 Olivia Haven: An orphan, Olivia makes her living as an artist.
 She suffers from traumatic night terrors surrounding the deaths of her father, mother, and sister

 Nathan Beaumont: CEO of Beaumont & Beaumont, he suffers from traumatic night terrors surrounding the death of his father